 Trina has a Master of Community Planning from the School of Design, Art, Architecture and Planning at the University of Cincinnati and a Bachelor of Science in Criminal Justice from UC.
 She is a Certified Project Manager and holds a black-belt in the Six Sigma Process.
 She served as a commissioner on the Colerain Township Zoning Commission in suburban Cincinnati for five years, and is currently a member of the Land Use Advisory Board.

-Chris has spent almost a decade as an urban planner with the Community Building Institute (CBI).
+Chris has spent a decade as an urban planner with the Community Building Institute (CBI).
 His professional experience covers a wide range of areas including program management, neighborhood planning and consulting, planning design and technical assistance, community organizing and asset-mapping, and geographic information systems.

-At CBI, his work has included project facilitation and technical support on numerous neighborhood plans.
-Currently Chris is the program manager for King Studios whose goal is to erect a memorial for King Records in the Cincinnati neighborhood of Evanston.
-In 2012 Chris’s paper entitled The Impact of Live Music Culture on Urban Quality of Life -whose topic deals with cultural inventory and asset-based planning in neighborhoods.
+Currently Chris is the program manager for King Studios whose goal is to promote legacy King Records in Cincinnati and the neighborhood of Evanston.
+In 2012 Chris published a paper entitled The Impact of Live Music Culture on Urban Quality of Life -whose topic deals with cultural inventory and asset-based planning in neighborhoods.
 The paper has been presented around the region and twice in Prague.

 Chris has a Master of Community Planning from the School of Design, Art, Architecture and Planning at the University of Cincinnati; a Bachelor of Arts in Philosophy from Northern Kentucky University; and a bronze star for survival from Newport High’s School of Hard Knocks.